armycreator/mobile-app/README.md

-# mobile-app
+# Armycreator mobile app

-Armycreator mobile app
+Will be released soon